About Michigan Pioneer Fellows

 APPOINTMENT

-Fellows are appointed full-time for a 12-month period, with the expectation that the appointment will be renewed each year for three years.
+Fellows are appointed full-time for a 12-month period, with the expectation that the appointment will be renewed annually for three years.

-Fellows will join a research group within the U-M Medical School, College of Pharmacy, College of Literature, Science, and the Arts, or the Life Sciences Institute.
-Fellows are strongly encouraged to indicate an interest in working within a collaborative environment, with more than one PI.
+Fellows will join a research group onsite in Ann Arbor in the U-M Medical School, the Life Sciences Institute, or the College of Literature, Science, and the Arts.
+Fellows are strongly encouraged to pursue training in a highly collaborative environment involving more than one PI.

-For the cohort beginning in 2023-2024, the fellowship includes an annual stipend corresponding to 120% of the NIH pay scale for postdoctoral fellows.
-In addition, a sum of $15,000 will be placed under the control of the fellow to cover expenses related to the attendance of scientific meetings, specific research endeavors, training and professional development.
+The fellowship includes an annual compensation corresponding to 120% of the NIH pay scale for postdoctoral fellows.
+The mentor(s) and participating units are responsible for 75% and 25%, respectively, of the stipend and benefits.
+In addition, a sum of $15,000, provided by the unit, will be placed under the control of the fellow to cover expenses related to attendance of scientific meetings, research endeavors, and training and professional development.

 Starting dates for the fellowship are negotiable.